nicheware/clj-guidelines/README.md

 ![business-component-types](./docs/generated/business-component-types.png)

 **Object descriptions**
  - **_Process_**: These components represent an application process or business activity.
 They often represent domain specific business tasks, and typically reflect the core activities of the business being modeled.
-They don't include any entities of there own but will manipulate others entities via the Entity components within the system.
+They don't include any entities of their own but will manipulate others entities via the Entity components within the system.

  - **_Entity_**: These components represent the main business concepts within the application, and provide the necessary services to manage them, typically including all CRUD operations.
 They include management logic, but only that required to deal with the entities within the component.
 An entity component may manage multiple persistent entities if their lifecycle is tightly bound.